 Searches across all EBSCOhost databases simultaneously.
 Articles from scholarly journals, magazines, and newspapers covering every area of academic study and news.

-On-demand streaming of classic cinema, indie films, and top documentaries.
 Users will create a free, personal Kanopy account.
 Keep your account information in a safe place to access Kanopy in the future.
 Films remain available for 72 hours, and HACC pays the fee for each film viewed.

 Collection of images from the areas of the visual arts, the humanities, and social sciences.
 Register to use tools to view, present, and manage images.